 Table of Contents

-This trend is experienced worldwide and means that there are many people now starting a business of their own, either a courier business or a small business in last-mile retail or food logistics.
+This trend is experienced worldwide and means that there are many people now commencing a business of their own, either a courier services or a small business in last-mile retail or food logistics.

-The delivery business – or courier service – is most well known for its “big players.”
-We all know UPS, FedEx, DHL, and so on.
+The delivery service business – or courier business – is most well known for its “big players.”
+We all know UPS, FedEx, DHL, Uber, and so on.
 What’s less known is the interaction between these big players and the smaller courier businesses.
 This will give more insight into the pros and cons of whether or not to start your own delivery business.

 The Big Players